The Navajo Nation has the highest infection rate in the country.

 Despite the pandemic — and assisted by our friends at Code Red Co.
 (Code Red Collective), Days for Girls International and the JJ Metta Memorial Foundation, and many individual supporters – in 2020 we furnished 303,800 period supplies, 3,429 moon time bags and puberty education books, and those 10,756 masks, in 105 shipments.

-Periods don’t stop for pandemics and neither will we!
-With a sizable grant from The Sparkjoy Foundation at year-end, we are positioned to add even more partners and to continue getting period supplies and masks to the students and other Native American community members to whom we have already made commitments.
+Periods don’t stop for pandemics and neither do we!
+With a sizable grant from The Sparkjoy Foundation at year-end, we were positioned to add even more partners and to continue getting period supplies and masks to the students and other Native American community members to whom we have already made commitments.
+Thanks to this support, during the first half of 2021 we provided another 139,945 period supplies and 4,263 masks in 13 shipments sent across the country.

 At a time when our country was in turmoil with a pandemic, and paper goods, cleaning supplies were scarce, The Kwek Society came though with supplies for our girls.
 It was a relief for our girls to not have to worry about where they could get their personal supplies, when trips to a store were minimal and distant, as there are no retailers on the reservation.